vlang/v/doc/docs.md

 }
 ```

-With embedding Button auto have field and method from `Color` and `Widget` do:
+With embedding Button auto have field and method from `Size` do:

 ```v oksyntax
 mut button := Button{